codeforamerica/howto/home.md

 #Yeah we have a Wiki
-Try this with us together
+Try this with us together!